elastic/integrations/packages/beaconing/docs/README.md

 ## Installation
 1. **Add the Integration Package**: Install the package via **Management > Integrations > Network Beaconing Identification**.
 Configure the integration name and agent policy.
 Click Save and Continue.
 1. **Check the health of the transform**: The transform is scheduled to run every hour.
-This transform creates the index `ml_beaconing-1.2.1`.
-To check the health of the transform go to Management > Stack Management > Data > Transforms under `logs-beaconing.pivot_transform-default-1.2.1`.
+This transform creates the index `ml_beaconing-<VERSION>`.
+To check the health of the transform go to Management > Stack Management > Data > Transforms under `logs-beaconing.pivot_transform-default-<VERSION>`.
 1. **Data view configuration for Dashboards**: For the dashboards to work as expected, the following settings need to be configured in Kibana:
     - Ensure the pivot transform is installed and running.
     - Go to **Management > Stack Management > Kibana > Data Views**.
 Click on **Create a data view** with the following settings: